maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 * Data : Nothing
 * Example : []
 * Note : This callback is sent at the end of the warm up

+### LibXmlRpc_ScoresReady
+* Data : Nothing
+* Example : []
+* Note : This callback is sent at the end of the gaming sequence, when the scores are accurate and ready to be used for statistical purpose for example.
+* Version : available since XmlRpc.Script.txt_v2015-02-19

 ### LibXmlRpc_Callbacks
 * Data : An array with the name of all the available callbacks